 Historical InformationThe ILO’s Employment Intensive Investment Programme (EIIP) began its cooperation with India in 1981, supporting three field projects, two located in the State of West Bengal and the third in the State of Tamil Nadu.
 The objective was to alleviate poverty through the creation of jobs and income for the rural poor.
 Project activities aimed at the development of rural infrastructure, water and soil conservation, forestry, irrigation and related works.

-Over the years, the EIIP has continued to engage in various rural infrastructure programmes in India providing assistance to state and local government authorities, with the aim to create sustainable arrangements for rural infrastructure provision using a local resource-based approach.
+Over the years, the EIIP continued to engage in various rural infrastructure programmes providing support to state and local government authorities with the aim to create sustainable arrangements for rural infrastructure provision using a local resource-based approach.
 Between 2002 and 2005, technical assistance was provided to the State of Orissa in developing Integrated Rural Accessibility Planning (IRAP) tools for Panchayati Raj Institutions and to the State of Madhya Pradesh in establishing effective maintenance systems for rural roads.

-During the last 10 years the ILO has also facilitated various south-south collaboration on public works programmes.
+In more recent years the ILO has also facilitated various south-south collaboration on public works programmes.
 The experience from rural development programmes in India is clearly reflected in ILO training programmes on innovations in public employment programmes, highlighting some of their challenges and successes.
-During the same period, the ILO also carried out a review of decent work and green jobs in MGNREGA in the Kaimur District in Bihar, looking at the relationships between decent work and environmental sustainability and assessing some of the transformational issues in MGNREGA.